CrayLabs/SmartSim/doc/orchestrator.rst

 Below is a simple example demonstrating the process of:

-1. Launching two std deployment Orchestrators within an experiment with unique identifiers
+1. Launch two standard Orchestrators within the experiment with unique identifiers
-2. Launching one colo deployment Orchestrator within an experiment
+2. Launch one colocated Orchestrator within the experiment with a unique identifier
-3. Connecting SmartRedis clients within the driver script and sending tensors to databases
+3. Connect SmartRedis clients within the driver script to send tensors to std Orchestrators
-4. Connecting SmartRedis clients within the application and retrieving tensors from databases
+4. Connect SmartRedis clients within the application to retrieve tensors from std databases to store in colo databases

 The Application Script
 ----------------------
-To store and retrieve data from the two databases during the course of application, you must correctly initialize two SmartSim clients (SmartRedis).
+To store and retrieve data to and from databases during the course of an application, you must initialize multiple SmartSim clients (SmartRedis).
-In this section, we will write a application script to demonstrate how to connect SmartRedis clients in the context of multiple launched databases.
+In this section, we write an application script to demonstrate how to connect SmartRedis clients in the context of multiple launched databases.
+Using the clients, we retrieve tensors from two databases launched in the driver script, then store the tensors in the colocated database.

 To begin, import the necessary packages: